A while back I got the following email:

 Sounds simple.
 And, really it was.

-So … why don’t you use LINKED to meet who you want to meet?
+So … why don’t you use LinkedIn to work a town you are planning to visit?
 They could be in your own city or across the country.
 Still easy to find and connect.
-And hey – why not try Goldmail to do it?

 Question: Have you ever tried LINKEDIN as a meeting tool?
 What success did you have?